AdaCore/spark2014/docs/lrm/source/introduction.rst

 Synthesis of |SPARK| Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. index:: constructive analysis

-|SPARK| supports a *constructive* analysis style where all program units
+|SPARK| supports a *constructive analysis* style where all program units
 require contracts specified by |SPARK| specific aspects to be provided on their
 declarations.
 Under this constructive analysis style, these contracts have to
 be designed and added at an early stage to assist modular analysis and